Defense Attorney for Leaving the Scene of a Personal Injury Accident

 Felony and Misdemeanor Leaving the Scene of an Injury Accident Charges

-If you are involved in a motor vehicle accident which resulted in an injury to another person, the law requires certain things from you.
-If you are convicted of failing to abide by the reporting requirements under Michigan law, you might face criminal charges for leaving the scene of a personal injury accident, including the possibility of jail, years of probation, fines, and 6 points on your driver’s license.
+If you are involved in a motor vehicle accident that resulted in an injury to another person, the law requires certain things from you.
+If you are convicted of failing to abide by the reporting requirements under Michigan law, you might face criminal charges for leaving the scene of a personal injury accident, including the possibility of jail, years of probation, fines, and six (6) points on your driver’s license.
 You will need an astute and highly experienced defense attorney to fend off a conviction and these harsh penalties.

 Requirements After a Personal Injury Accident

 If the accident resulted in injuries or death, you are supposed to render “reasonable assistance in securing medical aid.”
-You should not move the vehicles if a serious impairment of a bodily function or death has resulted from the accident.
-If there was an injury or death, the police would want to conduct a thorough investigation, including an accident reconstruction.
+You should not move the vehicles if a serious impairment of bodily function or death has resulted from the accident.
+If there were an injury or death, the police would want to conduct a thorough investigation, including accident reconstruction.
 If the car’s location might result in further harm, you may move it without violating the law.
-After it is moved, you then must report the accident to the police.
+After it is moved, you must report the accident to the police.

 Penalty for Leaving the Scene of an Injury Accident

 Leaving the scene of a personal injury accident and not reporting it to the police as soon as possible is a crime.
 You could be charged with any of the following, depending on the particular circumstances: